waktaplay/discord-oidc-worker/README.md

 This is a fork of [Erisa/discord-oidc-worker](https://github.com/Erisa/discord-oidc-worker) with the following changes:

 - Rewritten entirely in [TypeScript](https://www.typescriptlang.org/) with [h3](https://h3.unjs.io/) for performance improvements.
-- More wide range of claims are now supported.
+- More wide range of claims are now supported, as well as the caches Discord API responses to prevent rate limiting.
 - Removed config.json and replaced it with environment variables.

 ## Setup

 Requirements:

-- A Cloudflare Access account - make sure you've gone through the onboarding flow and have a `NAME.cloudflareaccess.com` subddomain.
+- A Cloudflare Access account - make sure you've gone through the onboarding flow and have a `NAME.cloudflareaccess.com` subdomain.
 - A [Discord developer application](https://discord.com/developers/applications) to use for OAuth2.
   - Add a redirect URI `https://YOURNAME.cloudflareaccess.com/cdn-cgi/access/callback` to the Discord application.
 - An installation of Node.js